quimeygalli/FlexR/README.md

 ## Project Status

-FlexR is currently **in development**.
+FlexR is currently in development.
 Some features are implemented, while others are planned or partially completed.

 ## Installation